jmeaster30/GoodLib/README.md

-# GoodLib
+# MyLib

-A C# library with some random stuff in it
+My C# library with some random stuff in it